erfan38/Eclipse_Attack_Detection/README.md

 ## Acknowledgments

-This project uses the [`python-louvain`](https://github.com/taynaud/python-louvain) library for community detection, developed by **Thomas Aynaud** and contributors (BSD 3-Clause License).
+This project uses the [`leidenalg`]([https://github.com/vtraag/leidenalg.git)) library for community detection.
 We gratefully acknowledge this open-source contribution.

 ## Contact